ying-teaching/python/2-basic-operations/README.md

 A statement’s main job is to produce changes in the program.
 Change are also called effects or states of the program.
 A statement may change the program states by creating a variable, changing the data in a varaible, writing data to a file or reading data from a database.

-## Sequneces, Selections and Loops
+## Sequneces, Selections and Repetitions

 As in real life, the operations of a program take three forms:

 - Sequences: execute one after another
 - Selections: perform different operations for different conditions
-- Loops: keep doing some operations for a nubmer of times or until some conditions change.
+- Repetitions: keep doing some operations for a nubmer of times or until some conditions change.